Music Bio – Pt.4

 Kim was the primary lyricist in FTF, but was not consciously aware that most of the songs he originated contained powerful subliminal messages .
 A good example of this was the band’s most popular live anthem, Storm.

-“It wasn’t until about five years ago that I realised that what I had written was really about group karma and how our negative actions are reflected back to us via the elemental beings in the form of violet storms.
+“It wasn’t until about 2014 that I realised that what I had written was really about group karma and how our negative actions are reflected back to us via the elemental beings in the form of violet storms.
 In fact, when I was twenty, I didn’t even know what the word karma meant!” says, Kim.

-However, the two dozen EL-Lea-Eye-Em ‘revelatory songs’ that Kim has written since 2003 for the ‘EL-Lea-Eye-Em project’, are consciously message based, as are the ones he calls his solo songs of ‘Love, Longing and Loss,’ of which there are enough to fill five or six albums.
+However, the dozens of EL-Lea-Eye-Em ‘revelatory songs’ that Kim has written since 2003 for the ‘EL-Lea-Eye-Em project’, are consciously message based, as are the ones he calls his solo songs of ‘Love, Longing and Loss,’ of which there are enough to fill five or six albums.
 Kim has also written thirteen animal songs for children, which all contain positive messages.

 THE FUTURE